yongqichang202-beep/NPCC-ST/README.md

 Time series forecasting plays a critical role in energy management, traffic scheduling, and weather prediction.
 Traditional attention mechanisms often struggle with long sequences and noisy data, leading to decreased accuracy and high computational costs.

-Toformer addresses these challenges by:
+NPCC-ST addresses these challenges by:

 * Replacing the original KL-divergence based QK correlation with **NPCC Attention**, improving attention weight precision and robustness.
 * Incorporating a **Convolutional Gating module** to enhance local temporal feature extraction while complementing global attention.

-These enhancements enable Toformer to maintain high accuracy for long-term forecasting while effectively capturing dynamic patterns in complex data.
+These enhancements enable NPCC-ST to maintain high accuracy for long-term forecasting while effectively capturing dynamic patterns in complex data.

 ---